microsoft/dotnet/Documentation/KnownIssues/Template/405199 - WPF Non-Adorner TextSelection Occludes Text.md

-# WPF Non-Adorner Text Selection Occludes Text in FlowDocumentScrollViewer, FlowDocumentReader, and SinglePageViewer.
+# WPF Non-Adorner Text Selection Occludes Text in FlowDocumentScrollViewer, FlowDocumentReader, and FlowDocumentPageViewer.

 ## Symptoms
-When the WPF Non-Adorner text selection feature is enabled on .NET Framework 4.7.2 (see snippet below), text selections in `System.Windows.Controls.FlowDocumentScrollViewer`, `System.Windows.Controls.FlowDocumentReader`, and `System.Windows.Controls.SinglePageViewer` will occlude the selected text.
+When the WPF Non-Adorner text selection feature is enabled on .NET Framework 4.7.2 (see snippet below), text selections in `System.Windows.Controls.FlowDocumentScrollViewer`, `System.Windows.Controls.FlowDocumentReader`, and `System.Windows.Controls.FlowDocumentPageViewer` will occlude the selected text.

 ## Cause
-The root cause of this issue is an incorrect default selection opacity value being applied to `System.Windows.Controls.FlowDocumentScrollViewer`, `System.Windows.Controls.FlowDocumentReader`, and `System.Windows.Controls.SinglePageViewer`.
+The root cause of this issue is an incorrect default selection opacity value being applied to `System.Windows.Controls.FlowDocumentScrollViewer`, `System.Windows.Controls.FlowDocumentReader`, and `System.Windows.Controls.FlowDocumentPageViewer`.

 ## Resolution
 This issue will be fixed in the next version of .NET.